WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Known Issues
 - Recurring CTD : The only known recurring CTD is the result of Nvidia drivers for the 20 series cards.
 [Read more about it here](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)
 - Infinite Loading Screens or Micro Stuttering:
-    1. Try Setting the game to full screen in Bethini
+    1. Try setting the resolution to 1920x1080 if you're running above that
-    2. Try enabling VSync in Bethini, and in the HighFPSFix config ini
-    3. Try enabling forceVideoMemory in installation folder > stock game > enblocal.ini
+    2. Try enabling forceVideoMemory in installation folder > stock game > enblocal.ini
         * ForceVideoMemorySize=true
-        * VideoMemorySizeMb=12260 (exact optimal value may vary system to system, ask in the discord for help)
+        * VideoMemorySizeMb=12260 or 16384 (exact optimal value may vary system to system, ask in the discord for help)
+    3. If you're struggling to enter the greenhouse in The Bleachers, try downloading the performance textures from that mod's nexus page.
 - SS2 script failures on new game are the result of going through the opening sequence too quickly.
 After you finish character creation, wait a couple minutes before trying to exit the bathroom.

 ## Notable Missing Mods